-The current Health Services Commissioner is Mary Durkin.
+The Health Services Commissioner is Mary Durkin.
 Ms Durkin is also the Disability and Community Services Commissioner.

-The Commissioner's mandate is to consider complaints about the provision of health services and services for older people, and complaints about contraventions of the privacy principles or of a consumer's right of access to his or her health records under the Health Records (Privacy and Access) Act 1997.
+The Commissioner’s mandate is to consider complaints about the provision of health services and services for older people, and complaints about contraventions of the Health Records (Privacy and Access) Act 1997.

 The Commissioner’s role is also to promote: